elenakozlova/sphinx-hoverxref/docs/usage.rst

 Tooltip on Sphinx Domains
 -------------------------

-You can decide whether use ``hoverxref`` on a particular Sphinx Domain as well.
+You can decide whether to use ``hoverxref`` or not on a particular Sphinx Domain as well.

-An example using Python Domain would be like:
+FExample on Python Domain:

 .. code-block:: rst

    :py:class:`hoverxref.domains.HoverXRefStandardDomain`

-That will render to:
+Result:

 :py:class:`hoverxref.domains.HoverXRefStandardDomain`